Aerial scenic view on Zagreb city center, capital town of Croatia, european travel places. / Selective focus.

 Advertising

 Things are getting more and more expensive here in Europe, and many of our reliably ‘cheap’ cities aren’t so cheap anymore.
-The hotspots in Greece, Spain, Italy and more are plagued with overtourism and prices are starting to look similar across the board.
+The hotspots in Greece, Spain, Italy and more that are plagued with overtourism are seeing hiked prices to match, and starting to look startingly similar across the board.
 But don’t fear: if budgets are tight this year, there’s still plenty of spots that won’t break the bank.

 The best part?
-These are the spots with less tourists and less crowds, and the flights there are likely to be much cheaper too.
+On the most part, this list of budget-friendly destinations tend to come hand in hand with other wins – we mean less tourists, less crowds, and the flights there are likely to be much cheaper too.
 Of course, it goes without saying that a ‘cheap city’ is highly subjective, depending on a whole load of factors: which city you’ve travelled in from, what time of year you’re visiting, how bougie your tastes are and all the rest of it.
-On our list of cheap destinations in Europe, we’ve got everything from thriving capital cities to underrated towns.
-Ready to see a different side of Europe and afford dinner out?
-Read on for the cheapest (and best) cities to visit in Europe in 2025.
+But the spots you’ll find below are lively, culture-packed, and generally incredibly good value for money.
+Read on for the cheapest (and best) cities to visit in Europe in 2026.

 RECOMMENDED: